Nomad-Media/samples-python/account_registration/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Resends a code.](ref:resendcode)
+> For more information about the API call used go to [Resend Code](https://developer.nomad-cms.com/docs/resend-code)